sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

 ## 1. Prettier

 It claims to be *opinionated code formatter*.
 Let me break it down ever had a team project where everything was fine but there was some problem reading the code after compiling all codes because of different formatting *haha next time please use formatting*.

 So how prettier help you?
 It does the task of formatting and it is completely automatic.

 To install Prettier

+{% highlight javascript %}

 In VS code enter
 >CTRL+P